JRL-CARI-CNR-UNIBS/manipulation/inbound_pick/README.md

 | `list_objects` | manipulation_msgs::ListOfObjects | To get a list of all the objects available for picking providing the names and the types |
 | `inbound/reset_box` | manipulation_msgs::ResetBoxes | To reset all the objects in a list of boxes |

+## Work in progress
+The manipulation framework package is continuosly evolving.
+If you find errors or if you have some suggestions or if you want to contribute [please let us know](https://github.com/JRL-CARI-CNR-UNIBS/manipulation/issues).

+## Developer Contact
+**Authors:**
+- Enrico Villagrossi (enrico.villagrossi@stiima.cnr.it)
+- Manuel Beschi (manuel.beschi@unibs.it)

+_Software License Agreement (BSD License)_
+_Copyright (c) 2021, National Research Council of Italy, Institute of Industrial Technologies and Automation_
+_All rights reserved._